-Padres-Giants Betting Preview, Prediction, How to Watch
+Padres-Giants betting preview, prediction, how to watch

-The San Diego Padres take on the San Francisco Giants in the second game of a four game series Tuesday night.
-This game will continue our MLB odds series with a Padres-Giants prediction and pick.
+The San Francisco Giants are going for the series sweep as they host the San Diego Padres Thursday afternoon.
+This game will continue our MLB odds series as we give out a Padres-Giants prediction and pick.
 We will also let you know how to watch the game.

-Game one of this series was the Mike Yastrzemski game.
-He led the comeback as they Giants won the game 7-4.
-Yastrzemski finished with three hits, including two home runs.
-His second home run splashed down into the cove and walked it off for San Francisco.
-Only three other players for the Giants recorded a hit in the game, but they did walk seven times as a team.
-Juan Soto did his best to lead the Padres.
-He finished with two home runs and two RBI.
-Ha-Seong Kim had three hits and two RBI on the night.
-The Padres out-hit the Giants on the night, but San Francisco was able to make the most of their baserunners and hits.
+The Padres are struggling to score in this series.
+In the three games played so far, the Padres have scored just nine runs.
+The Giants on the other hand have scored 15, so they are not blowing the Padres out, but they are doing enough to get the win.
+San Francisco had to walk-off San Diego in the first two games.
+In game one, Mike Yastrzemski launched a three-run walk-off home run into the cove to send the Giants home happy.
+Game two saw Joc Pederson tie the game with a home run in the eight inning.
+In the ninth, Pederson came up with the bases loaded and drew a walk to win the game.

-Seth Lugo and Anthony DeSclafani will be the starting pitchers in this game.
+Game three was a different story.
+The Giants scored four runs in the fifth inning and that was the only time they would score.
+Those four runs were more than enough, though.
+San Francisco went on to win the game 4-2.
+Juan Soto, Manny Machado, and Trent Grisham had two hits each in the game for San Diego.
+The Giants got production from Blake Sabol and Luis Matos as they both had two hits on the night.
+Sean Hjelle had his best outing of the season in the win.
+He threw four shutout innings in relief and allowed just three hits while striking out five.
+With the win Wednesday night, the Giants extended their win streak to 10.

 Here are the Padres-Giants MLB odds, courtesy of FanDuel.